gabrielpoca/gabrielpoca.com/priv/site/books/150919_zero_to_one_notes_on_startups_or_how_to_build_the_future.md

 has_review: true
 ---

 A great book.
-It has a sharp perspective on how businesses work, and how they shape the world.
-It's a must read to understand how startups are created.
+It has a sharp perspective on how businesses work and shape the world.
+It's a must-read to understand how startups are created.